 If the idea of paper trading before committing real money appeals to you, there are plenty of choices.
 Some are offered by some of the biggest names in the investment brokerage industry.
 Others are offered by providers that aren’t even brokers.
 You can choose which will work best for you.

-TD Ameritrade’s thinkorswim Trading comes in three versions, Web, Desktop, and Mobile.
+Charles Schwab offers, through it’s acquisition of TD Ameritrade, the thinkorswim Trading platform.
+It comes in three versions, Web, Desktop, and Mobile.
 Each allows you to participate in their paperMoney virtual trading platform.
 When you sign up for the paperMoney practice account, you’ll be able to trade risk-free with $100,000 in virtual money.
 It will enable you to trade any investment product available on the live trading application.
 The paperMoney feature is considered especially valuable in prepping for options trading.

 That will provide you with plenty of funds to test-run various investment strategies and help you to hone your investing skills.